 The centres are accessible, welcoming, safe and offer a place for older people to meet, eat, learn, get active and socialise.

 We have a range of exercise classes across the week which offer something for everyone who would like to get fitter.

 - Sequence Dancing

 - Steady Steps

-We also have weekly table tennis sessions, ballroom dancing lessons and sequence dancing each week.
-Slimming World also meets at Gloucester House three times a week.
+We have ballroom dancing lessons and sequence dancing each week.
+Slimming World also meets at Gloucester House three times a week..

 Our regular social events are the Tuesday Coffee Shop, Evergreen Social Group, Knit and Natter and the over 55’s drop in club.
 We also have a monthly lunch club on the second Thursday of the month.